MSN 671 : Psychopathopharmacology I - NKU Module 4 quiz 6

 Explanation of Correct Answer

-Which statement best explains the role of melatonin in sleep regulation?
+Which statement best explains the role of NMDA receptor antagonists, such as memantine, in the treatment of Alzheimer’s disease?

 Explanation